- To Register for a Course contact the School at firstname.lastname@example.org or call the school at (207) 623-7298

 Students are encouraged to sleep outdoors during Summer, Spring, and Fall with the option of natural shelter building in some courses.
 Students who choose to camp will have access to a fire pit and outdoor kitchen with propane stove for meal preparation.
 There is no fee for camping.

-The dorm can accommodate up to eight students with two double beds available for couples who wish to share.
-Single beds are $12/night and double beds are $15/night.
-Please let us know upon registration if you require a bottom bunk.
+The dorm can accommodate up to four students with two double beds available for couples who wish to share.
+Please let us know upon registration if you require a bunk.

 For those who who live nearby or wish to have additional amenities while taking courses at MPSS.
 AirBnB offers a range of affordable accommodations, some of which are pet friendly.